brti-dev/axnh/README.md

-# Animal Xing New Horizons
+# AXRN Animal Crossing New Horizons Right Now

-An app for [Animal Crossing: New Horizons](https://www.nintendo.com/games/detail/animal-crossing-new-horizons-switch/) players to show what critters are available at a particular time, notably time of access, and to list all available critters based on month, time of day, and location.
+An app for [Animal Crossing: New Horizons](https://www.nintendo.com/games/detail/animal-crossing-new-horizons-switch/) players to show what critters are available rn, and to list all available critters based on month, time of day, and location.
 Also events (holidays, birthdays, NPC visits, etc.) if time permits.

 ## Built With